kata-containers/community/Backport-Guide.md

 ## Backport Workflow

+### Auto-backporting
+Auto-backporting is a helpful feature than can be used to speed up the backport process.
+The project uses [Backport Action](https://github.com/marketplace/actions/backport-action) to handle the backporting and another GitHub workflow to automatically add the `auto-backport` label.

+The following PRs will automatically have the `auto-backport` label added:
+- PRs whose [associated issue](CONTRIBUTING.md#submit-issues-before-prs) has the `bug` label set.
+- PR contains `backport-needed` label

+PRs with the `no-backport-needed` label will automatically have their `auto-backport` label removed, superseding the above conditions.

+Additionally, the `auto-backport` label can be added or removed manually.
+> **Note:** The check for labels is triggered whenever a label is added or removed from the PR.

+The Backport Action executes the following steps:
+- `auto-backport` label is checked when the PR is merged.
+- The action will look for all labels of the form`backport-to-BRANCHNAME`.
+- The action will then attempt to generate a backport for each label, leaving a notification reporting success or failure.

+> **Note:** This does require labels to be made and added to the corresponding branches that one intends to backport to.

+Automatic backports should be reviewed for correctness.

+### Manual Backporting
 The basic workflow involves:

 - Creating a new local branch from the stable tree you are targeting.
-- Selecting (or "cherry picking") the commits from your master branch PR into the stable branch.
+- Selecting (or "cherry picking") the commits from your main branch PR into the stable branch.
-- Submitting your branch to GitHub as a PR against the stable branch (not to the `master` branch).
+- Submitting your branch to GitHub as a PR against the stable branch (not to the `main` branch).

 ### Setup